hadesrofl/SysArchReport/content/Motivation.md

 +++
 #### Emerging Problems
-* Currently:
+* Manufacturers systems consist of:
  * Mostly centralized legacy systems and control mechanisms
  * Heterogenous components

 +++
 #### Approach for the Future
 * Distributed and agile systems
-* System components functionality decoupled as services => service-based architectures like the Service-oriented Architecture (SoA)
+* System components functionality decoupled as services
+<p>=> service-based architectures like the Service-oriented Architecture (SoA)</p>
 * Seamless vertical and horizontal system integration

 +++